AndreaBlengino/baypy/examples/salary/README.md

 ### Sampling

-Run the regression sampling on 3 Markov chains, with 5000 iteration per each chain and discarding the first 50 burn-in draws:
+Run the regression sampling on 3 Markov chains, with 5000 iterations per each chain and discarding the first 50 burn-in draws:

 ```python